Synchronized Skating Teams

-The Colonials Synchronized Skating Teams and Team Excel are excited to announce a new collaboration for the 2023-2024 synchronized skating season!
+The Colonials Synchronized Skating Teams and Team Excel are excited to continue the collaboration for the 2024-2025 synchronized skating season!
 Together, the two organizations will field a joint Juvenile and Novice team, bringing skaters from across New England together in these nationally recognized divisions!

 Training at both The Skating Club of Boston and The Colonial Figure Skating Club, the teams will be led by leadership from both Team Excel and The Colonials.
 We look forward to providing skaters the opportunity to grow and succeed with this collaborative endeavor!

 The Colonials are excited to be fielding the following teams in addition to the collaborative Juvenile & Novice lines for the 2024-2025 season:

 OPEN HOUSES, SKATE WITH THE TEAMS & TRYOUTS!

 Synchronized skating is a popular discipline both within U.S. Figure Skating and around the world.
 Synchronized skating is a team sport in which 8-20 skaters perform a program together.
 It uses the same judging system as singles, pairs and dance and is characterized by teamwork, speed, intricate formations and challenging step sequences.
 Elements in synchronized skating include blocks, circles, wheels, lines, intersections, move elements, creative elements, no holds elements, spins and pairs moves. (see detailed list of elements) Synchronized teams in the U.S. can compete in 14 different levels according to the age and skill level of the team members.

 There are so many benefits to participating in a team sport, and synchronized skating is a great way for figure skaters to compete in a sport they love while enjoying all of the aspects of working with others in a team-oriented sport.

 OUR COACHING STAFF